Type promotion semantics#

 numpy.promote_types(), in those cells highlighted with a green background

 in the table above.
-There are three key differences:
+There are three key classes of differences:

-when promoting a Python scalar value against a typed JAX value of the same category, JAX always prefers the precision of the JAX value.
+When promoting a weakly typed value against a typed JAX value of the same category, JAX always prefers the precision of the JAX value.
 For example,

 jnp.int16(1) + 1will return